smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 Authentic language is actually more inclusive.
 "This is broken" translates perfectly.
 "I don't understand" needs no cultural context.
 "This will crash production" carries the same urgency in any dialect.
 When we say what we mean, everyone can participate.
 When we bury meaning under layers of abstraction, we create an insider's club of people who've learned the secret code.
 That's not inclusion; it's gatekeeping with a smile.

-Here's the bipartisan failure: Progressive "inclusive language" excludes anyone who hasn't learned to decode their euphemisms.
-Conservative "professional standards" exclude anyone who doesn't already have institutional power.
-Both create insider clubs while claiming to serve everyone.

-The progressive says "let's unpack that" when they mean "I think you're wrong."
-The conservative says "that's not how we've traditionally done things" when they mean "I don't like change.
-I like power."
-Neither is being honest.
-Neither is being inclusive.
-Both are maintaining systems that serve their own comfort rather than human flourishing.

-### The Framework We're Building Instead

-[80-20 Human in the Loop community](https://github.com/80-20-Human-In-The-Loop/Community/tree/main) constitution deliberately includes profanity not as performance but as principle.
-When we write "lol absolutely fucking not" to acquisition offers, we're making clear that some things aren't negotiable in any language.
-When we acknowledge "I fucked up," we're preserving accountability that "mistakes were made" erases.

-We're not trying to shock or offend.
-We're trying to maintain the cognitive friction that authentic communication requires.
-Every "fuck" in our governance document is a small rebellion against the smoothness that lets bad decisions slide through unchallenged.

-This isn't about being edgy teenagers.
-Most of us are exhausted adults who've spent too many years translating between what we mean and what we're allowed to say.
-We're tired of meetings where everyone knows the project is failing but we talk about "challenges" and "opportunities."
-We're done pretending that bureaucratic language makes organizations more democratic when it actually just obscures power.

 ### Choose Your Discomfort

-You have two choices, and both are uncomfortable:

-**Option 1**: Use authentic language.
-Deal with people clutching pearls over profanity in governance documents.
-Accept that some corporate sponsors will run away.
-Have difficult conversations where people say exactly what they mean and sometimes it hurts.

-**Option 2**: Use corporate speak.
-Deal with the slow erosion of meaning.
-Accept that decisions will be made by those who speak bureaucrat best.
-Have endless conversations where no one says what they mean and everyone knows it's bullshit but pretends otherwise.
+Two choices: authentic language (deal with pearl-clutching, lose sponsors, have hard conversations) or corporate speak (watch meaning erode while bureaucrats rule through linguistic mastery).

-We've chosen option 1.
-Not because it's easier (it's not) but because it's the only path that preserves the ability to govern ourselves.
-When language becomes too sanitized to carry meaning, democracy becomes impossible.
+We chose authenticity.
+When language becomes too sanitized to carry meaning, democracy dies.
 When criticism requires translation, only translators have power.
-When everything is "strategic optimization," nothing is human.

-The facade feels safe.
-It protects us from judgment, from conflict, from the messiness of actual democracy.
-But facades don't just hide ugliness; they hide truth.
-And communities built on hidden truths inevitably collapse when reality breaks through.

-Fuck the facade.
-Say what you mean.
-Build governance that humans can understand.
-Accept that authenticity is uncomfortable.
-Recognize that discomfort is the price of democracy.

-The alternative isn't just corporate capture of open source.
-It's [The recursive absurd](/philo/the-recursive-absurd/) where we build systems we don't understand, using language that doesn't mean anything, solving problems that don't exist, for people who've forgotten what they needed in the first place.
+The facade feels safe but hides truth.
+Communities built on hidden truths collapse when reality breaks through.
+The alternative is [The recursive absurd](/philo/the-recursive-absurd/) - building systems we don't understand, using meaningless language, for people who've forgotten what they needed.

 ## V. The Boundaries of Brutal Honesty

 Even this essay advocating for authentic language has its limits.
 I won't use racial or homophobic slurs.
 Not because I fear judgment, but because authentic language serves clarity and inclusion, while slurs serve violence and exclusion.
 There's a difference between breaking corporate taboos and perpetuating actual harm.

 {~ accordion title="On Terry Davis and the Danger of Confusing Illness with Authenticity" ~}
 Terry Davis, creator of TempleOS, defended his use of racial slurs with: "When I have to fight Satan, I pick my strongest knives."
-He believed offensive language was necessary to provoke emotional reactions that would wake people from their complacency.
+He believed offensive language was necessary to wake people from complacency.

-Some call him a genius.
-Others focus on his mental illness.
-The truth is in between: he was a brilliant programmer whose schizophrenia manifested in paranoid delusions about CIA persecution and divine missions.
-His use of hateful language wasn't authenticity; it was illness expressing itself through paranoia and aggression.

-Davis's story is a cautionary tale about confusing mental illness with truth-telling.
-His technical brilliance was real; TempleOS remains an impressive feat of single-person operating system development.
-But his language wasn't "keeping it real"; it was symptomatic of untreated schizophrenia that ultimately contributed to his isolation and death.
+Davis was both a brilliant programmer and someone suffering from schizophrenia.
+TempleOS remains an impressive feat of single-person operating system development - a genuinely remarkable technical achievement.
+But his use of slurs wasn't "authentic truth-telling"; it was mental illness manifesting as paranoid delusions about CIA persecution and divine missions.

+This distinction matters.
+His racist language didn't make his ideas stronger; it made them radioactive.
+People who might have learned from his technical insights dismissed him instead.
+His "strongest knives" cut him off from the community that might have helped him.

 He died in 2018, struck by a train, homeless and alone.

-His offensive language didn't make his ideas stronger; it made them radioactive.
-People who might have learned from his technical insights instead dismissed him as a racist.
-His "strongest knives" cut him off from the community that might have helped him.
+Davis's story isn't about condemning mental illness or dismissing his real contributions.
+It's about recognizing that authentic language means having human boundaries, not no boundaries.
+Breaking corporate taboos isn't the same as breaking human dignity.
+There's a difference between saying "this is fucked" about a situation and using slurs against people.

 R.I.P.
 Terry Davis (1969-2018).
-May this controversial figure remind us that authentic language isn't about having no boundaries; it's about having human boundaries rather than corporate ones.
+May his complex legacy remind us that brilliance and illness can coexist, and that true authenticity includes knowing which boundaries serve humanity and which serve power.

 [Watch: "The Internet's Most Enigmatic Programmer" - GoldenBoy Documentary](https://youtu.be/3HD43lvNvCA?si=k94fwfxLDldiQW5M) {~~}